Church of Saint Mark (Saint Paul, Minnesota): Parish

 During the public fundraising efforts for the construction of the Cathedral of Saint Paul at the start of the 20th Century, Saint Mark's Church contributed $11,140.50 of which $5,786.50 came from individual parishioner contributions and $5,354.00 came from the church's treasury.

 A parochial school was opened on the parish grounds in 1913, on the block to the east across the street from the main church.
 This school was originally staffed by religious sisters from the Sisters of St. Joseph of Carondelet.
 At its post-war peak enrollment, it boasted an enrollment of 1,600 students across kindergarten through high school.
 Waning enrollment over the decades of the latter half of the 20th Century and into the 21st Century resulted in the shrinking of the school to a K-8 model, and eventually the closure of the school in 2019.
 The school building remains in use today, housing a parish-sponsored preschool that continues, additional classrooms for homeschooling co-ops, and a coworking space for Catholic business owners and entrepreneurs.

-Since 2009, the parish has been administered by Pro Ecclesia Sancta, a religious order for both priests and religious sisters.
+The parish has been administered since 2009 by Pro Ecclesia Sancta, a religious order for both priests and religious sisters.
 Although Pro Ecclesia Sancta was originally founded in Peru, the formation house for male novices and seminarians of the American Province of the order is located at the church.